 - It’s worth noting that inherited IRAs are not included in the pro rata calculation.

 - You should be willing to keep the funds in the newly created Roth IRA for at least five years before withdrawing the money.

 - You may want to keep the money in the traditional IRA if you are in a high tax bracket now and expect to be in a lower tax bracket upon retirement.

 - If you plan to relocate to a lower income tax state or a state where there are no income taxes.

-- Are willing to leave the money in the Roth for at least five years (ideally longer!)
+- You’re willing to leave the money in the Roth for at least five years (ideally longer).

-- Do not have other pre-tax IRA assets
+- You do not have other Roth assets.

 Suggested Next Steps for You

 - Get in touch with one of our fiduciary financial advisors in order to get tailored advice on investing practices for your financial goals.

 - Check out the free guide 65 Ways to Retire Smart, featuring top insights from our financial advisors.